s-ball/pyimgren/README.md

 Even if we can find here and there programs that allow for batch renaming of such pictures, I could not find a portable Python module for that.
 So the goals of this project are:

-* few dependencies: a Python 3 (>= 3.2) or 2.7 installation
+* few dependencies: a Python 3 (>= 3.2)
 * few additional module requirements: only [piexif](https://github.com/hMatoba/Piexif) is required at installation time
-* portability: this is a pure Python package and is tested with travis-ci for versions 2.7, and 3.2 to 3.6
+* portability: this is a pure Python package and is tested with travis-ci for versions 3.2 to 3.6

 ## Usage: